• Skip to primary navigation

 ‘The International Covenant on Economic, Social and Cultural Rights entered into force in 1976.
 The human rights that the Covenant seeks to promote and protect include the right to social protection, to an adequate standard of living and to the highest attainable standards of physical and mental well-being.’

-Filed Under: Uncategorized Tagged With: cancer, football, human rights, irish independent, movember, photos, prostate, ray clemence
+Filed Under: Fake Memoir Tagged With: cancer, football, human rights, irish independent, movember, photos, prostate, ray clemence

 Reader Interactions